EMAIL SIGNATURE FILES AND TAGS

 Here are screen shots of my Tagzilla setup which may help you.
 Notice that the settings on the Mail/News tab are configurable on a per-account basis.
 You can have tags automatically inserted into, say, your email1 account, not your email2 account, yes on newsgroup1, etc.

 NOTE: It is possible to create and use an HTML signature file.
 Just resist the temptation to create some very large bulky sig file.
-Remember, many users are still on dial-up connections and aren't going to appreciate having to wait for a lengthy download just to see that you've written to say "hi."
+Remember, some users are still on dial-up connections and aren't going to appreciate having to wait for a lengthy download just to see that you've written to say "hi."
+Also, some users can't read HTML emails for various reasons.

 Copyright Ed Mullen | Contact Ed